We hear from our Associate Director, Jenefer who shares her WSP journey with us.

 Where are you originally from?
-I was raised in the UAE, however London is home for me as I have spent most of my professional life in various parts of the UK.
+I'm Bengali by origin, I was raised in the UAE, however London is home for me as I have spent most of my professional life in various parts of the UK.

 How long have you been with WSP?
 In the region?
 I joined WSP in the Middle East in 2014 and have been in the industry for over 12 years.

 What made you choose engineering?
 I always had an interest in physics, maths and Lego!
 When I was a child I would make ‘cement’ out of mud and water and build ‘bridges’ across storm water drains.

 My inspirations were my Grandfather who was a civil engineering project manager, and my father, a successful electrical engineer and a genius in maths!